haydenykh/SainsOrScienceBot/README.md

 1. `/random <level: required>`

-    Sends out a random question from the [questions list](questions.json) with the level option (Form 1, Form 2, Form 3, Form 4, Form 5).
+    : Sends out a random question from the [questions list](questions.json) with the level option (Form 1, Form 2, Form 3, Form 4, Form 5).

 ## Contribution

 Head over to the [issues page](https://github.com/haydenykh/SainsOrScienceBot/issues) and help create more questions or fix errors.
 Read more at the [CONTRIBUTE.md file](CONTRIBUTE.md).

+There's also a [TODO list](TODO.md) where you can see future updates to the bot.

 ## License